jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 24-7 12:20
 Breakfast with Tet & Miles.
-Dan & I will visit the lead we killed yesterday (Muddy Window) & survey it, then to Red Cow.
+Dan & I will visit the lead we killed yesterday (Muddy Window) & survey it, then to *Red Cow*.
 James K

 24-7 1:30pm MD